Garlic Parmesan Yellow Squash Chips

 This post may contain affiliate links.
 Please read our disclosure policy.

-Whenever my tweens have friends over, I make a batch or two of these chips and serve them with a side of barbecue sauce or ranch.
-Believe it or not, the kids love munching on them while they hang out!
-And I just feel good knowing they’re snacking on something wholesome.
-It’s always a hit, and they often ask for seconds!
-It’s a snack that proves eating well doesn’t mean sacrificing flavor or satisfaction.
+My criteria for the best snacks are always 1) flavor and 2) crunch, and that’s exactly what I get from a batch of these crispy, garlicky squash chips.
+Whenever my tweens had friends over, I made a batch or two of these chips and served them with a side of barbecue sauce or ranch.
+Believe it or not, the kids loved munching on them while they hung out!
+Meanwhile, I feel good knowing they’re snacking on something wholesome.
+It’s a win-win, and a sign that you should try out these squash chips ASAP.

 Ingredients You Will Need

-• Cooking Spray: Ensures the chips achieve a golden, crispy texture without sticking to the baking sheet.
+- Cooking Spray – To coat the chips before baking.
+Cooking spray gives these veggie chips a golden, crispy texture and keeps them from sticking to the baking sheet.

 Storage

-Due to the high moisture content in squash, these chips may not store as long or as well as traditional potato chips.
-Enjoy them soon after making them for the best taste.
+Squash contains a lot of moisture, and for this reason these squash chips won’t store as long or as well as traditional potato chips.
+Enjoy them shortly after making them for the best taste and texture.

 Pin this now to find it later